CommunitySFE/sfe-giveaways/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: do the bug report thing!

 ---